-Attendant care services through icare lifetime care and workers care are delivered by support workers.
-They can assist with day to day activities that are difficult for you to manage because of your injury.
+Attendant care services through Lifetime Care and the Workers Care Program are delivered by support workers.
+They can assist with day-to-day activities that are difficult for you to manage because of your injury.
 This can include personal care, managing medication, home rehabilitation programs and getting involved in community activities.

 How attendant care can support you

 - personal care, such as showering or dressing

 - domestic tasks, such as preparing meals and cleaning

 - help to attend your injury-related treatment and rehabilitation activities or appointments

 - support with engaging in family or community activities